 April 10, 2014

-This year we honor presidential portrait Artist simmie Knox and businessman, collector e.t. williams, now emeritus chair of our board of directors.
+HONORING: The President of the General Assembly of the United Nations, John W. Ashe; presidential portrait Artist simmie Knox; businessman, collector e.t. williams, now emeritus chair of our board of directors.

 Thursday April 10

 Featuring: auction, roving supper, special guests, and entertainment by recording artist Luke James and Dj Rashida!